 6-975.
 Bond or other security

-C. The bond required by this section is twenty-five thousand dollars for licensees whose investors are limited solely to institutional investors and one hundred thousand dollars for licensees whose investors include any other investors.
+C. The bond required by this section is $25,000 for licensees whose investors are limited solely to institutional investors and $100,000 for licensees whose investors include any other investors.

-D. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or a licensee may deposit with the superintendent a deposit in the form of cash or alternatives to cash in the same amount as the bond required under subsection C of this section.
-The superintendent may accept any of the following as an alternative to cash:
+D. Notwithstanding section 35-155, in lieu of the bond described in this section, an applicant for a license or a licensee may deposit with the deputy director a deposit in the form of cash or alternatives to cash in the same amount as the bond required under subsection C of this section.
+The deputy director may accept any of the following as an alternative to cash:

 1. Certificates of deposit, investment certificates or share accounts that are payable or assigned to the state treasurer, issued by banks, savings banks or savings and loan associations doing business in this state and fully insured by the federal deposit insurance corporation or any successor institution.